ennes0/GradeWizard/README.md

 npm start
 ```

-## 🤝 Contributing

-If you'd like to contribute to this project, follow these steps:

-1. Fork this repository
-2. Create a new branch: `git checkout -b new-feature`
-3. Make your changes and commit them: `git commit -m 'Added new feature'`
-4. Push to the branch: `git push origin new-feature`
-5. Open a Pull Request (PR)

 ## 📌 License

 This project is licensed under the MIT License.
 For more details, check the [LICENSE](LICENSE) file.